Deadly Meth Head Symptoms, Signs, Meth Head Teeth, Meth Heads Before and After Pictures

 What Is A Functioning Addict?

 Functioning addicts are the ones you don’t and won’t even suspect are meth users.
-They are not the stereotypical meth heads.
+They are not the stereotypical meth-heads.
 They are your rugged, clean-cut men and your prim and proper women that actively use meth every day and hold down good jobs.
-There is no look to a meth head.
-Meth head is like a label put on people by people who don’t know what they are talking about.
+There is no look for a functioning meth head.
+Putting on a “methhead” label to functioning professional meth users can be inaccurate as they look just like any other professional.

 - 6 Signs Of A Meth Head